Heirloom tomato gazpacho, a raw, easy chilled tomato soup made with cucumber, scallions and a little spice from red pepper flakes.

 - 1 tbsp red wine vinegar

-- 1 bunch mixed Fresh herbs for garnish
+- 1/4 cup mixed fresh herbs -for garnish

-- Dice the 2 1/2 lb of tomatoes, the pepper, shallots and cucumber into large chunks.
-Add them to the bowl of a food processor together with the olive oil and garlic. purée until combined but with a rustic texture.
+Dice the 2 1/2 pound of tomatoes, the pepper, shallots and cucumber into large chunks.
+Add them to the bowl of a food processor together with the olive oil and garlic.
+Process until combined but with a rustic texture.

 - Transfer to a bowl and stir in the red wine vinegar and sea salt.
 Adjust seasonings a few times with more sea salt and vinegar until your taste buds are happy.

-- Divide between serving bowls and garnish with the sliced tomatoes and scallions.
-Sprinkle all over the top with the herbs and finish with a drizzle of extra virgin olive oil.
+Divide between serving bowls and garnish with the sliced tomatoes and scallions.
+Sprinkle all over the top with the fresh herbs and finish with a drizzle of extra virgin olive oil.

 - Serve with rustic bruschetta !